Louis Le Bras is multidisciplinary designer.

 and

 schools, restarting again and again from zero.
 Stability was never something fixed around me.
-I had to rebuild
+I had to

 my ground

 constantly.
-I found that anchor point in what I was building from the age of 16 and in the people I was building
+I found that anchor point in what I was building from the age of 16 and in the people I was

 with.
 Building became my anchor.
 Not as an abstract idea, but as something concrete: projects, businesses,